Subsidiary of Foreign Company Price - 5000/ Book Now

 A two-stage reporting procedure is to be followed when a company is raising funds from a foreign investor:

 On receipt of funds: The Company has to provide details in an “Advance Reporting Form†to the RBI within 30 days of receiving funds from foreign investor(s).
-The company has to issue shares within 180 days from the date of receiving funds.

-On allotment of shares: The company has to report in specified form (FC-GPR) to the RBI, within 30 days from the date of issue of shares along with: – A Certificate from the Company Secretary certifying that the company has complied with the procedure for issue of shares as laid down under the Foreign Direct Investment (FDI) Scheme, and,
+– A Certificate from the Company Secretary certifying that the company has complied with the procedure for issue of shares as laid down under the Foreign Direct Investment (FDI) Scheme, and,

-– A certificate from a Chartered Accountant indicating the manner of arriving at the price of the shares issued to the foreign investors.
 Apart from the above, Annual return on Foreign Liabilities and Assets is required to be submitted reporting all the investments received during the year.